Njuelle/how-to-dashboard/Big_query.md

 As you can see, the probes plugin configuration parts is exactly the same that for configuring the plugin on the listenner stack.
 To the following, we add the BigQuery plugins configuration.
 We also need to add our configured probes to this plugin.
 But this time with the schemas of our BigQuery tables.
-I add ```"timestamp":"true"```, with that option the plugin will automatically add the timestamp for each document collected.
+I add ```"timestamp":"true"```, with this option the plugin will automatically add the timestamp for each document collected.

 We can now run our stack with docker in a terminal :